A720 Sheriffhall Roundabout

 - Option 5 – Combined Gilmerton and Sheriffhall Junction

 - Option 6 – Grade Separated Roundabout at Sheriffhall

 - Option 7 – Dumbbell Grade Separation at Sheriffhall, Gilmerton Slips closed

 - Option 8 – Dumbbell Grade Separation West of Sheriffhall, Gilmerton Slips closed

-The Stage 1 Assessment is complete and has concluded that Options 1, 2, 6 and 8 be taken forward for further assessment at Stage 2.
+Stage 1 is complete and concluded that Options 1, 2, 6 and 8 be taken forward for further assessment at Stage 2.

 Public exhibition - December 2016

 We continue to progress Stage 3 of the development and assessment process to grade separate the Sheriffhall roundabout.
 This will culminate in the publication of draft Orders for formal comment.